Dark Web Market Revenues Sink 50% in 2022

 What Are The Consequences?

 As a result, many criminals have been forced to turn away from the dark web market and look for alternate means of making money.
-This has coincided with a rise in cybercrime and ransomware attacks, as cybercriminals seek to capitalize on the lack of activity on the dark web market.
+This has coincided with a rise in cybercrime and ransomware attacks, as cybercriminals seek to capitalise on the lack of activity on the dark web market.

 The decrease in dark web market activity is also being attributed to a shift in public opinion about illegal activities.
 Increasingly, citizens are more likely to report suspicious activity to law enforcement and are less tolerant of cybercrime.
 This has had a direct effect on the dark web market, as fewer people are willing to engage in criminal activities due to the risk of being caught.